 Capt Rick’s Windycitysalmon is a professional and full-time charter fishing service.
 Capt Rick does not hold any other part or full-time jobs.
 In the off-season lots of time is spent maintaining and readying gear and building new and unique fishing strategies for each upcoming season.
 Capt Rick runs a clean boat and all equipment is maintained in a professional and proper basis.
 Captain Rick doesn’t cut corners with safety or his fishing gear and he continually invests in top of the line rods, reels, line, lures, electronics, and tools available.

 - Two coolers – One cooler to store your food and beverages on the boat while we are fishing.
-A second cooler to be kept in your car during the trip, will be needed to keep your catch on ice for your drive home.
+A second cooler to be kept in your car during the fishing charter, will be needed to keep your catch on ice for your drive home.
 Captain Rick will have filleted, iced, and packed your catch in heavy duty plastic bags which you can place inside the cooler in your car.
-A large onboard cooler will keep the fish we catch on ice during the trip.
+Fish we catch will be on ice in the boat cooler during the fishing charter.